Definitive-Pokemon/Pokemon-Rekindled-Red/README.md

 This hack is based on the [FRLG+ hack](https://github.com/Deokishisu/FRLG-Plus/releases/latest), retaining many of it's features.
 Leader rematches and faster loading, among others.

 ## Based on Pokémon Fire Red Omega
-Most wild Pokémon and Trainer encounters have been adopted from [Drayano's](https://www.romhacking.net/community/2785/) FireRed Omega hack.
+Most wild Pokémon and Trainer encounters, as well as stat/moveset and evolotuion changes, have been adopted from [Drayano's](https://www.romhacking.net/community/2785/) FireRed Omega hack.

 **Some of the features hailing from FRLG-Plus:**
 *	Infinite TM usage;